Zuehlke/machines-code-people/articles/sql.md

 # {{page.title}}

-Solving the problem of poor database performance is the topic on which the books are written, but we will here briefly describe the procedure.
+Solving the problem of poor database performance is the topic on which the books are written, but we will here briefly describe the procedure how to start dealing with database performance problems.

+Typical performance problem would be one large query executing for a long time, or enormous amount of micro queries bringing the database server to his knees.

 First of all, you need to understand the cause of the problem.
 Do not optimize blindly.
 Find a way to monitor all processes on a troublesome server.
 Be sure